Last modified April 29, 2026 by Jarjar

 "The universe is so vast, and we are so small, that if we were alone, it would be a waste of space."

-I love science fiction, I can't count the number of times I've watched Interstellar and Contact, I literally devoured Avi Loeb's book, The First Sign of Intelligent Extraterrestrial Life, a book about a mysterious object called Oumuamua (also mentioned in the game) that would have crossed our solar system in 2017.
-I also loved Andy Weir's The Last Chance Project and Liu Cixin's The 3-Body Problem, which are fiction books dealing with alien encounters.
-My son's name, Elliot, is inspired by the cult film ET.
+I love science fiction.
+I've lost count of how many times I've watched Interstellar and Contact.
+I devoured Avi Loeb's book, *The First Sign of Extraterrestrial Intelligent Life*, about a mysterious object called Oumuamua (which is also mentioned in the game) that supposedly crossed our solar system in 2017.
+I also loved Andy Weir's *The Last Chance Project* and Liu Cixin's *The Three-Body Problem*, both science fiction books dealing with encounters with extraterrestrials.
+My son's name, Elliot, is inspired by the cult film E.T.

 As you can see, the subject of the search for extraterrestrial life interests me a lot.
 So, unsurprisingly, when the publication of this game was announced, a little before Essen, I pre-ordered it practically with my eyes closed.

-So yesterday there was a certain excitement in the air in our group, as we had planned to play a first part of SETI, which has caused a lot of ink to flow since Essen.
+So there was a certain nervousness in the air within our group when we planned to play an opening set of SETI, a game that has generated a lot of buzz since the Essen 2024 trade fair.

 And I think that, following this first part, our group can confirm that the current craze around this game is fully justified, because it is an excellent game, with a magnificent production offering a beautiful and imposing presence on the table.